If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Esplanade of the temples: in the foreground a capital from the Temple to Zeus built by Emperor Trajan

 Other more traditional temples were built to the sides of the Shrine to Pan.
-One was dedicated to Emperor Augustus by King Herod.
+One was dedicated to Emperor Augustus.
 Another one was dedicated to Zeus by Emperor Trajan.
 In 178, at the time of Emperor Marcus Aurelius, a small courtyard was dedicated to Nemesis, goddess of divine justice.
-In 220 Emperor Heliogabalus, of Syrian origin, promoted the construction of a temple dedicated to the Dancing Goats of Pan.
+In 220 Emperor Heliogabalus promoted the construction of a temple dedicated to the Dancing Goats of Pan.

 The Romans gradually deposed the sons of Herod from their mini-kingdoms, but some of them were granted roles as governors of towns and territories in the frame of the Roman Empire.
 Agrippa II, grandson of Herod, was for some time the de-facto ruler of a territory larger than that of his grandfather.
 He built a large palace, warehouses and baths at Caesarea Philippi.